pablo-rojas/P4/pav_spkid_pytorch/README.md

 This is an implementation of https://github.com/santi-pdp/pav_spkid_pytorch, The objetcive of this project is to implement a speaker identifier using Neural Networks over a previously calculated feature vector.
 Additionally to the classifier function for which that program was designed, a verification function has been added.

 ## Trainning
-The trainning in our program is performed though the command : `FEAT=<feature> run_spkid train_mm`.
-Where <feature> mus tbe one of the three choices for the feaure vector we implemented:
+The trainning in our program is performed though the command : `FEAT=<feature> run_spkid train_nn`.
+Where <feature> must be one of the three choices for the feaure vector we implemented:
   - `lp` for Linear Prediction Coeficients.
   - `lpcc` for Linear Prediction Cespstral Coeficients.
   - `mfcc`for Mel Frequency Cepstral Coeficientes.